Robergea albicedrae (White Juniper Fungus)

 What does the Texas Star Mushroom Look Like?

 The Texas star mushroom starts out with a ball or cylindrical shape.
 It’s brown and has hair on the surface.
-As it matures it opens (called dehiscence) and reveals a star shape.
+As it matures, it opens (called dehiscence) and reveals a star shape.
 The star starts out whitish in color, then turns a brown/orange, and finally becomes a muted yellow.
 The mushroom is leathery and smooth on the upper side.

-The number of points on the star can vary from generally three to six.
+The number of points on the star can generally vary from three to six.
 In rare instances, there can be more.

 When the mushroom has a ball shape, it can be around 5.5 inches high and 2 inches in diameter, and when open as a star, it can be up to around 8 inches across.